duleorlovic/tips/index.md

 Ruby
 ===

+* if you want to see all methods for some object, you can `a.methods.grep /what/`.
+If you want to list all  instance methods, but not methods of superclass `a.class.instance_methods(false)`
 * if you want to return hash as result on some collection (map always return array), you can use `{ "x" => 1, "y" => 2, "z" => 3 }.each_with_object({}) {|(k,v),o| o[k.to_sym]=v }`
 * remove duplicate repettitive spaces from string `str.split.join(" ")`
 * default params for function could be set like `def f(a=1);end`, and default values for variables if not defined `if defined? var;var=true;end` (do not use `var||=true` since it will override `var=false`)